ALL IDEAS

 From Voice Memos to Structured Knowledge

-Then it sits there.
-One long transcript, filed by date, buried under the next memo and the one after that.
+Then the file sits there.
+Titled by date.
+Buried under the next memo, and the one after that.

-A week later you remember you said something important about a project direction, but you can't remember which recording it was in.
-You scrub through four memos before giving up.
+A week later I remember I said something useful about a project direction.
+I can't remember which recording.
+I scrub through four of them and give up.

 What's actually in there

-Seven distinct topics emerged from two weeks of recordings.
-Not seven memos — seven themes that wove through multiple memos across multiple days:
+Seven distinct threads showed up.
+Not seven memos — seven topics that wove through multiple recordings across multiple days:

-• A project idea mentioned on Monday, refined on Wednesday, given a deadline on Friday
+• A project idea mentioned Monday, refined Wednesday, given a deadline Friday

-• A business strategy that started as a throwaway thought and evolved into a clear direction
+• A pricing thought that started as a throwaway line and turned into a decision by the second week

 • A health goal that kept surfacing as a footnote to work planning

-None of these lived in a single memo.
-They were scattered across recordings, across devices, across weeks.
+None of those lived in a single memo.
+They were spread across recordings, devices, and weeks.
+Each memo on its own looked like rambling.
+All ten read together had a clear shape.

-1. You set context — "Okay, so today is Tuesday and I want to talk about..."
+1. Set context — "Okay, today is Tuesday and I want to talk about..."

 Step 1: Pull your recent memos